-Perhaps one of the wildest conspiracy theories involved the Renaissance queen of England, Elizabeth I. There is a once-believed story that the woman who ruled over England and its colonies was not the daughter born to King Henry VIII and his second wife Anne Boleyn, but was, in fact, a male in disguise (now known as The Bisley Boy).
+Monarchs and presidents are no strangers to conspiracy theories.
+Perhaps one of the wildest conspiracy theories involved Elizabeth I, the Renaissance queen of England.
+There is a once-believed story that the woman who ruled over England and its colonies was not the daughter of King Henry VIII and his second wife, Anne Boleyn.
+According to the story, Elizabeth I was a man in disguise (now known as the Bisley Boy).

 Elizabeth’s nurse panicked.
 Would the king blame her for his daughter’s death?
 If so, would she be punished?
 Would she lose her head?
 The nurse came up with a bold plan: bury Elizabeth secretly and find a local girl who closely resembled Elizabeth and present the imposter to the king as his daughter.

 However, the nurse did find an effeminate young boy who looked somewhat like the dead royal.
 The nurse had no other choice.
 She dressed the boy in Elizabeth’s clothing and added a wig and prayed that the king wouldn’t notice any difference.

 - The grown Elizabeth never consented to the marriage, despite legitimate offers.

 - A perceived stark difference in the form and content of letters she wrote before and after her stay in Bisley.

 - She wore wigs on any occasion while in public.